Entries – Comprehensive System Overview

 - Unit Tests: cover parsing rules, core factory logic, storage interactions, route handlers, and end-to-end flows (

-) - Integration Tests: validate end-to-end flows through API, storage, and auxiliary services (scheduler, notifier)
+backend/src/tests) - Integration Tests: validate end-to-end flows through API, storage, and auxiliary services (scheduler, notifier)

 - Mock Repositories: simulate versioned storage to test transactional guarantees